w3c/wai-coga/guide.md

 This document aims to provide guidance on how to make websites and applications that are friendly for people with cognitive impairments by providing guidance for your content, designs, and design process.

-This guide is divided into design Objectives.
-Each Object has information on user testing, user stories and a set of design Patterns.
+This guide presents a significant number of design **Patterns**.
+When applied, each Pattern will make a significat contribution to ensuring good cognitive aaccessibility.
+The Patterns are gouped into design **Objectives** which cover an important area of cognitive accessibility.
+Each Objective also includes information on user testing and user stories, as well as the set of Patterns.
 Just understanding the Objectives and user stories may help make your content more accessible to some users with cognitive and learning disabilities.

 {% include excol.html type="all" %}

+*Note: Currently this is laregly an outline view.
+However, Items marked with (\*) do have some example content.*

 {% include excol.html type="start" %}

-## Objective 1: Help users understand what they are and how to use them
+## Objective 1: (*) Help users understand what they are and how to use them

 {% include excol.html type="middle" %}